 Prevent PC Screen Saver: Prevents your computer from going into Screen Save mode.
-The projector must be connected to the PC via a USB cable for this feature to work
+The projector must be connected to the PC via a USB cable for this feature to work.

-Search Screen: Allows you to display a blank screen instead of the default screen at startup, and when no source is detected.
+Search Screen: Allows you to display one of the following options instead of the default screen at startup, and when no source is detected.
 Options include the factory logo screen, a custom Snapshot, or a blue, black or white screen.